DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. ifnotslides::

     You should never publish code without a license.
-Code without a license makes it hard for others to use and contribute to your software.
+Code without a license makes it hard for others to use and contribute to your software because most countries will implicitly assign copyright without a license.
 Instead you should choose one of the many existing licenses that fits you needs best.